The Patriotic Long Game

 But this story concerns those already inhabiting the New World, the indigenous peoples of America.
 In truth, white men had been poking around the shores of early America well before the Mayflower sailed.
 Explorers, trappers, and fishermen had already encountered native people, trading goods, microbes, cultural practices, and language.
 Some indigenous folk spoke a bit of English, or the French they had acquired from couriers du bois.

-After Massasoit’s death in 1661, followed by his eldest son soon after, King Philip, became the new sachem of the Wampanoag.
+After Massasoit’s death in 1661, followed soon by his eldest son, his second son, King Philip, became the new sachem of the Wampanoag.

-It was a forlorn hope, and Philip met his end at the hands of a fellow-Wampanoag, an informer.
-The sachem’s corpse was mutilated, his torso drawn and quartered, and his head posted on a pike in Plymouth as a warning.
+It was a forlorn hope, and Philip ultimately met his end at the hands of a fellow-Wampanoag, an informer.
+The sachem’s corpse was mutilated, his torso drawn and quartered, and his head posted on a pike in Plymouth as a warning to all others.
 Philip’s head remained on that pike for decades.

 In the end, and it truly was the end, Philip’s wife and son were sold into slavery in the Caribbean.